venation-digital/threatscenario/EXAMPLE - Scenario Markdown Template V0.12.md

 'Application access token'

 <!---
 Tags for each scenario are listed here, used by the back-end to correlate and analyse scenario's.
 For example to determine trending scenarios per run.
-Tagging should consist of key activities in each scenario, e.g. 'exploit vulnerability' or 'ransomware' -->
+Tagging should consist of key activities in each scenario, e.g. 'exploit vulnerability' or 'ransomware'

+2022-01-27: This isunder construction and current research emphasises finding the right annotation mechanism to make other aspects more efficient.
+For example, when exporting the scenarion into a JSON file.
+-->